Kristen Mahony-Atallah, Ph.D.

 Research Assistant

 Yuji is a second-year Ph.D. student in the School Psychology program under the advisement of Dr. Mahony-Atallah.
 She completed her undergraduate degree in Psychology at National Taiwan University in 2024.
-Inspired by her experience living in multiple cultures, Yuji’s research interests focus on fostering resilience in children and adolescents, particularly underserved and marginalized students, including immigrant children and those at risk.
-Her goal is to develop and implement interventions tailored to these students’ specific needs, ultimately improving their mental well-being, school experiences, and self-confidence as they look toward the future.
+Inspired by her experience living in multiple cultures, Yuji’s research interests focus on promoting resilience and self-compassion in children and adolescents, particularly among immigrant youth and children from underserved backgrounds.
 After completing her Ph.D., Yuji plans to pursue a postdoctoral position to obtain licensure as a psychologist and further develop her research skills.
-In her free time, Yuji enjoys going to the gym, drinking bubble tea, and watching cute animal videos.
+In her free time, Yuji enjoys going to the gym and drinking bubble tea.

 -